 How to go to Emerald Pool from Ao Nang?

-Emerald pool is located in the Khlong Thom District of Krabi, Thailand.
-It’s about 70 KM from Ao Nang and takes about 1hr and 15min to get there by car or scooter.
+Emerald pool is about 70 KM from the popular Ao Nang beach.
+It takes about 1hr and 15min to get there by car or scooter.

-There are a lot of scooter rental places near Ao Nang beach and Krabi Town that rent out scooters for a day.
+Ao Nang beach and Krabi Town have plenty of scooter rentals which rent out scooters for a day.
 To be able to rent a scooter, you need a driver’s license (preferably an international driver’s license in case you are stopped by the police), rent and deposit money and a passport.
 The scooter rental place requires a deposit or passport as insurance for the scooter.
 When you return the scooter, you’ll get the deposit and the passport back.

 The route to Emerald Pool from Ao Nang is simple.
 Take route 4201 followed by 4034 get out of Ao Nang to join Route 4.
 Once you are on Route 4 or Phet Kasem Road, there are no more turns or diversions for 39.3km.
 Then, you need to take a turn at 7-Eleven opposite the Klong Thom Police Station as shown in the map.
 There’s a series of left and right turns during the last leg of the journey as shown in the map above.
 Download an offline map of the area on your phone for convenience.

 Once you arrive at the Emerald pool, park your scooter/car at the paid parking lot at the entrance.
 For larger vehicles, there’s a parking lot opposite the Emerald Pool entrance which is in use as well.